Westminster Business Forum

 • implementation: early indications following the Procurement Act 2023 going live - assessing implications for public bodies - impacts on procurement processes - compliance issues

-• value for money: simplifying procurement processes - leveraging the Central Digital Platform - improving oversight mechanisms - role of the Office for Value for Money
+• value for money: simplifying procurement processes - leveraging the Central Digital Platform - best practice in digital procurement and digitalising public services - improving oversight mechanisms - role of the Office for Value for Money

-• skills development: strategies for enhancing procurement capabilities - promoting best practices - support from Government initiatives
+• skills development: strategies for enhancing procurement capabilities - promoting best practice - support from government initiatives

 • social value: integration into procurement - contractual obligations and challenges - impact on employment standards - implications of the Employment Rights Bill